-The core activity that provides the basis for the Bitcoin economy is the production of coins.
-Bitcoins are produced through a process that emulates real world mining in principle.
+The core activity that provides the basis for the Bitcoin economy is the production of coins, the safety of the network and the tools to make transactions.
+Bitcoin mining is responsible for all these processes.
+In terms of bitcoin production, a process that emulates real world mining in principle yields new coins.
 Bitcoin mining has been simplified for everyone to be able to understand and enter the market.
 However it takes some research and learning to master the topic.
 With the wealth of information available online, it is important to structure the information and use brick and mortar examples to internalize the mechanics of Bitcoin.

 First of all, it is important to understand that Bitcoin resembles other commodities.
-As much as it is logical to infer that most of the people who use oil or its derivatives around the world, don’t extract it from the earth, it is safe to assume that most Bitcoin users don’t produce or mine Bitcoin.
-In fact, mining Bitcoins may not be profitable for most Bitcoin users, just like drilling for oil is mostly an endeavor that will be profitable for a reduced number of institutions and individuals.
-Therefore most Bitcoins are sold through exchanges and peer to peer systems for wider public use.
+As much as it is logical to infer that most of the people who use oil or its derivatives around the world, don’t extract it from the earth, it is safe to assume that most bitcoin users don’t produce or mine bitcoin.
+In fact, bitcoin mining may not be profitable for most users, just like drilling for oil is mostly an endeavor that will be profitable for a reduced number of institutions and individuals.
+Therefore most bitcoins are sold through exchanges and peer to peer systems for wider public use.

-Much like the extraction of oil, determining whether it is economically viable for the individual to mine or not is a function of how much the initial investment will cost, how much energy will that miner spend over how much time, and how much are Bitcoins worth or will be worth at some given point in the future.
-Bitcoin calculators allow the individuals and the institutions to understand the amount of money they will earn by mining Bitcoin depending on some of these variables.
+Much like the extraction of oil, determining whether it is economically viable for the individual to mine or not is a function of how much the initial investment will cost, how much energy will that miner spend over how much time.
+What the price of bitcoin will be at some given point in the future is also an important factor influencing the decision.
+Bitcoin calculators allow the individuals and the institutions to understand the amount of money they will earn by mining bitcoin depending on some of these variables.

 The fact that all these costs were factored into Bitcoin mining, shows how Satoshi Nakamoto translated the logic of natural resource extraction to make it part of the online world.
-Nakamoto went even a step further and determined exactly how scarce Bitcoin will be – once the 21 millionth Bitcoin is mined, the resource will be exhausted and the economy will be left with a fixed amount of coins henceforth.
-Additionally, Bitcoins become increasingly difficult to mine as more of them are mined and more miners enter the market, just like oil.
+Nakamoto went even a step further and determined exactly how scarce bitcoin will be – once the 21 millionth bitcoin is mined, the resource will be exhausted and the economy will be left with a fixed amount of coins henceforth.
+Additionally, bitcoin becomes increasingly difficult to mine as more of them are mined and more miners enter the market, just like oil.

-To make sure that Bitcoin will behave exactly like a scarce resource that is difficult to extract, the mining system works by having computers solve complex mathematical problems.
+To make sure that bitcoin will behave exactly like a scarce resource that is difficult to extract, the mining system works by having computers solve complex mathematical problems.
 When a computer or several computers solve one of these mathematical problems correctly, they uncover a block.
 A block serves as a record of transactions.
 Each new block has a record of what took place during the minutes before it was created, as well as a reference to the block that came before it.
 The barrier of entry into mining is the energy (electricity) and computing power needed to solve these mathematical problems, uncover a block and get credited with the coins in it.
-Since the system will automatically halve the amount of Bitcoins per block once a certain number of blocks have been mined, and it will slow down the rate of block mining to computer power as well, the Bitcoin reward for the mining efforts will decrease periodically.
+Since the system will automatically halve the amount of bitcoin rewards per block once a certain number of blocks have been mined, and it will slow down the rate of block mining according to computer power invested in the network as well, the bitcoin reward for the mining efforts will decrease periodically.
 This decrease will be steeper once more miners join the mining effort.

 The following are some of the risks involved in cloud mining:

-- Cloud miners can withhold Bitcoin payments if Bitcoin price is deemed unfavorable
+- Cloud miners can withhold Bitcoin payments if the price is deemed unfavorable.

 Disclaimer: This article is intended for purely informational purposes.
 This article does not attempt to provide investment advice.
 The reader is solely responsible for any investment done on the basis of the information provided above.